When moving into a zone, always move to the nearer of the two columns.

 Also keep in mind: in most board games, the advantage goes to the player who controls the center of the board.
 However, in ContraPloy it is important to control the top and bottom edges of the board, to prevent an opponent from flanking.

-Finally, note that due to the barriers and the inability to move backwards, the farther forward a piece is located,
+Finally, note that due to the barriers, the farther forward a piece is located,

 The player who arrives first to an enviable position has an advantage.